twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 Assuming the concrete `Perform` type requests `#[inline]` on these methods, they will likely be inlined at the call site here and avoid function call overhead.

 This same pattern is used for multiple layers of abstraction.
-Alacritty's `vte::Perform` impl actually delegates to an `ansi::Handler` type for actions which requires additional parsing (eg. `csi_dispatch()`).
+[Alacritty]'s `vte::Perform` impl actually delegates to an `ansi::Handler` type for actions which requires additional parsing (eg. `csi_dispatch()`).
 The result is that we get nice abstractions for things like `vte::Perform` and `ansi::Handler`, and